 - Step 3: Keep track of lost wages and other expenses

-The third step is keeping track of your lost wages and other out-of-pocket expenses.
-Preferably, you should write them down in a notebook or within an app on your smartphone.
-Keep the receipts for these expenses somewhere safe.
+It’s important to document all of your lost wages and other out-of-pocket expenses.
+Preferably, you should write them down in a notebook or in an app on your smartphone.
+Keep this information somewhere safe and secluded.